oracle/weblogic-kubernetes-operator/site/shutdown-domain.md

 kubectl delete deployment domain1-cluster-1-traefik -n domain1
 ```

-If there is only one domain in the namespace, then just deleting the namespace might be faster option:
+If there is only one domain in the namespace, then just deleting the namespace might be a faster option:

 ```
 kubectl delete namespace NAMESPACE